Configuration¶

 As TOML is

-a different standard for configuration files than .ini
+a different standard for configuration files than .ini files, the format

 is also slightly different: